 It is difficult to evaluate the pop music phenomenon other than negatively and disapprovingly from a sociopedagogical perspective.
-Nevertheless, not all pop music must be viewed as symptomatic of the counterculture.
+Never the less, not all pop music must be viewed as symptomatic of the counter culture.
 Negative and counter cultural tendencies do not necessarily arise in all pop music.
 Even so, pop music is a phenomenon that does not leave contemporary youth unharmed in their becoming adult, and this presents the adults with a particular educative task.
 They must not isolate youths from pop music but selectively confront them with it, guide them in their judging and interpreting of it so that they can distinguish its positive and negative tendencies and independently take a position toward it.
-Pop music can be beneficial in positive ways by putting it in acceptable forms and filling it with positive content, e.g., by religious singing groups.32 and responsibility-thus a loss of personality.
-He unconsciously identifies him/herself with an impersonal, undifferentiated mass that cannot make decisions in freedom and with responsibility.
+Pop music can be beneficial in positive ways by putting it in acceptable forms and filling it with positive content, e.g., by religious singing groups.32 cannot make decisions in freedom and with responsibility.
 There is a lack in bonding, spiritual values and religion.